 Good intestinal bacteria: our allies for optimal health

-What are the good intestinal bacteria?
+What are good gut bacteria?

-The benefits of good intestinal bacteria
+The benefits of good gut bacteria

 1 - Improved digestion and absorption of nutrients